halli77/node-red-contrib-sepa/README.md

 # SEPA Credit Transfer
 A credit transfer sends money from the initator (debitor) to on or more recipients (creditors).

-The input accepts a message object with following attributes (values of the object are dummy values):
+The input accepts a message object with following attributes (values of the object are sample values):

 ```json
 { "messagetype": "pain.001.001.03",